 Pediatric Pulpotomies In Frisco, TX

-At Dental Smart Kids, we understand how important it is to relieve your child’s tooth pain while preserving their natural tooth.
-A pulpotomy is a minimally invasive pediatric dental procedure that treats deep cavities or infections, preventing the need for an extraction.
+At Dental Smart Kids Dentistry, we understand how important it is to relieve your child’s tooth pain while preserving their natural tooth.
+A pulpotomy is a minimally invasive pediatric dental procedure that treats deep cavities or infections, preventing the need for tooth extraction.
 Our expert pediatric dentists use gentle techniques and child-friendly sedation options to ensure a comfortable, stress-free experience.

 What is Pulpotomy?